gjbex/GPU-programming/source-code/kokkos/README.md

 1. `vector_product_lambdas.cpp`: vector multiplication using lambdas.
 1. `random_numbers.cpp`: illustrates deep copy of views and reduction to a non-scalar.
+1. `layouts.cpp`: illustration of different layouts for views.
 1. `pi.cpp`: Monte Carlo approximation of pi, illustrating the use of `Kokkos::Random_X` classes.
-1. `matrix_vector.cpp`: matrix-vector multiplication illustrating the
-   use of `Kokkos::Fence`.
 1. `host_to_host_deepcopy.cpp`: illustration that deep copy of a mirror view is a no-op when the source and target are both on the host.
 1. `parallel_scan.cpp`: illustration of parallel scan.